PengJiaqiao/HTCV_ProjectB/README.md

 **(Attention, this is OBJECT - DETECTION.
 I said it clearly and wrote this as the name of cpp file.
 I don't know why my teammate thought it was segmentation and I also wandered who proposed using segmentation.
 It was totally useless and wasted a lot of time because we don't need such pixel-level detection.
 Whatever, let this idiot course go.)**

 Starting with OpenCV 3.4.2, we can easily use `opencv_dnn` module to load YOLOv3 pre-trained models in our own cpp application.
-The model was trained on COCO dataset by PyTorch.
+The model was trained on COCO dataset by [Darknet: an open source neural network framework written in C and CUDA](https://pjreddie.com/darknet/).
 Download [weights file](https://drive.google.com/open?id=1lAivsJldk6Gve_SwNVAj_efgHm-dNgbS) and put it as well as other configuration files `yolov3.cfg`, `coco.names` into the path shown in `/Camera_Project/new_station/src/object_detection_yolo.cpp`.

 You can simply use `./YOLOv3/object_detection_yolo.out --video=PMD_Example_left.avi` for inference under linux environment.
 The output will be like as follows.
 The average FPS is around 4.3, with my i7-6700HQ CPU only.